JonathanWenger/pycalib/README.md

 ## <a name="usage">Introduction</a>

+Many popular classification models in computer vision and robotics are often not calibrated, meaning their predicted uncertainties do not match the  probability of classifying correctly.
+This repository provides a new multi-class and model-agnostic approach to calibration, based on Gaussian processes, which have a number of desirable properties making them suitable as a calibration tool, such as the ability to incorporate prior knowledge.

 ## <a name="usage">Installation</a>
 The code was developed in python 3.6 under macOS Mojave (10.14).
-You can clone the repo with:
+You can clone the repo with
 ```
 git clone https://github.com/JonathanWenger/pycalib
 ```
-or install it directly the python package directly via:
+or install it directly the python package directly via
 ```
 pip install git+https://github.com/JonathanWenger/pycalib.git
 ```

 ## <a name="usage">Documentation</a>

+You can access the documentation of `pycalib` at https://jonathanwenger.github.io/pycalib/.

 ## <a name="data">Datasets and Experiments</a>